List of Re:Zero volumes

-Re:Zero − Starting Life in Another World is a Japanese light novel series written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
+Re:Zero is a Japanese light novel series written by Tappei Nagatsuki and illustrated by Shinichirou Otsuka.
 The series has received three manga adaptations and a number of other spinoffs.

 Re:Zero was originally a web novel serialized on the Shōsetsuka ni Narō website from April 2012, before being acquired for print publication by Media Factory, who published the first volume under their MF Bunko J imprint on January 24, 2014.
-Thirty-two volumes have been published to date, as well as five side story novels and eight short story collections.
+Forty-two volumes have been published to date, as well as six side story novels and thirteen short story collections.

 The series' first three arcs have been adapted into separate manga series.
 The first, by Daichi Matsue, was published by Media Factory between June 2014 and March 2015.
 The second, by Makoto Fugetsu, has been published by Square Enix since October 2014.
 Matsue launched the third adaptation, also published by Media Factory, in May 2015.
-Additionally, Media Factory published a manga anthology in June 2016.
+Additionally, Media Factory published a manga anthology from June 2016 to March 2018.

 Both the novels and the manga adaptations are published in North America by Yen Press, who announced the licenses on December 2, 2015.